Proful/devto/blog-posts/iam-test/iam-test.md

 I will start with an analogy of facebook.
 Whenever we think about users we picture ourselves as facebook users.
 My initial impressions about IAM user is analogous to facebook user and it's management.
 But this is completely wrong.
 IAM is not going to help you in managing your end customers who log in to your website.

 Then what is IAM user for?
 You can think of yourselves, developers, operation guys and whoever going to manage or interested in your AWS servers or services.
 Whoever wants to start/stop servers, monitor logs, etc. Also, for yourselves you can create multiple users when you wear different hats at different times.
 But there is an elegant way to wear different hats in the form of IAM roles, which we will discuss that later.

+It's not mandatory to use email address as user name.
+You can use any sensible string as user name as long as they are unique inside a accounts.

 ![IAM Users](./assets/2-iam.png)